-This post is all about one of the biggest pleasures in life itself: FOOD.
+This post is all about one of the biggest pleasures in life itself: FOOD, specifically about PORTUGUESE FOOD.
 The time has come to share our secrets with you about what’s on offer dinner in Porto’s unique and exciting culinary sector.
-Ready to jot down all the key places to go on your visit to Porto?
+Ready to jot down all the key places to go for dinner in Porto?
 Want some recommendations on what to order once you get there?
 We got you!
 Anything you need.
 What’s that we can hear?
 Ah, yes, it’s the sound of our tummy’s beginning to rumble in anticipation!!

 Not to brag or anything, but Porto and Lisbon are like heaven on Earth for those of you enthusiastic and high-maintenance foodies.
 Many of the world’s top chefs have chosen Porto as the destination for their latest creations: restaurants and specialty dishes that you simply cannot wait to try out!